encore428/amtodo/README.md

 - In the repository, create `secret.DOCKERHUB_TOKEN`.
 This stores my personal docker password.
 MY docker id is `encore428`.

-- Lines 62 to 72 again downloads the tar file created during the `build` step, and loads the built image.
+- Lines 62 to 72 again downloads the tar file created during the `build` job, and loads the built image.

 - Lines 74 to 78 logs in to docker using personal id.